abpframework/abp/docs/en/tutorials/modular-crm/index.md

 ABP provides a great infrastructure and tooling to build modular software solutions.
 In this tutorial, you will learn how to create application modules, compose and communicate them to build a monolith modular web application.

+> **This tutorial is focused on modularity.
+The example application functionality and user interface are intentionally kept simple.
+If you want to learn real world, full featured application development with ABP, please follow the [Book Store tutorial](../book-store/index.md).**

 ## Tutorial Outline

 This tutorial is organized as the following parts: